Molluscum Contagiosum

 Molluscum contagiosum (MC) is a viral infection of the skin or occasionally of the mucous membranes.
 It is caused by a DNA poxvirus called the molluscum contagiosum virus (MCV).
 MCV has no animal reservoir, infecting only humans.
 There are four types of MCV, MCV-1 to -4; MCV-1 is the most prevalent and MCV-2 is seen usually in adults and often sexually transmitted.
 This common viral disease has a higher incidence in children, sexually active adults, and those who are immunodeficient, and the infection is most common in children aged one to ten years old.MC can affect any area of the skin but is most common on the trunk of the body, arms, and legs.
 It is spread through direct contact or shared items such as clothing or towels.

 The virus commonly spreads through skin-to-skin contact.
 This includes sexual contact or touching or scratching the bumps and then touching the skin.
-Handling objects that have the virus on them (fomites), such as a towel, can also lead to in infection.
+Handling objects that have the virus on them (fomites), such as a towel, can also result in infection.
 The virus can spread from one part of the body to another or to other people.
 The virus can be spread among children at day care or at school.
-Molluscum contagiosum is contagious until the bumps are gone-which, if untreated, may possibly be up to 6 months or longer.
+Molluscum contagiosum is contagious until the bumps are gone-which, if untreated, might possibly be up to 6 months or longer.

 The time from infection to the appearance of lesions can range up to 6 months, with an average incubation period between 2 and 7 weeks.